d-blocks/d-blocks-core/docs/pages/user_guidelines/project_init.md

 *Note:* Users can later move the configuration files between locations if needed.
 More details can be found in [Configuration Guide](configuration.md).

 ### **3. Initializing the Git Repository (Optional)**
-If the directory is not already a Git repository, Debbie will prompt you to initialize it.
+If the directory is not already a Git repository, d-bee will prompt you to initialize it.
 This includes:
 - Running `git init`
 - Configuring Git settings
 - Creating a `.gitignore` file with recommended default settings